sh-Shubham17/sudokuPro/README.md

 comment out all content inside DATABASES block</br>
 and copy paste :</br>
 ```
-'default': {</br>
+'default': {
-   'ENGINE': 'django.db.backends.postgresql_psycopg2',</br>
+   'ENGINE': 'django.db.backends.postgresql_psycopg2',
-   'NAME': 'postgres',</br>
+   'NAME': 'postgres',
-   'USER': 'postgres',</br>
+   'USER': 'postgres',
-   'PASSWORD': '1234',</br>
+   'PASSWORD': '1234',
-   'HOST': 'localhost',</br>
+   'HOST': 'localhost',
-   'PORT': '5432',  # left empty means defult port is used which is 5432 while installing.</br>
+   'PORT': '5432',  # left empty means defult port is used which is 5432 while installing.
-  }</br>
+  }
 ```
 </br></br>
 now your DATABASES will look like :</br>
 ```
-DATABASES = {</br>
+DATABASES = {
- 'default': {</br>
+ 'default': {
-     'ENGINE': 'django.db.backends.postgresql_psycopg2',</br>
+     'ENGINE': 'django.db.backends.postgresql_psycopg2',
-     'NAME': 'postgres',</br>
+     'NAME': 'postgres',
-     'USER': 'postgres',</br>
+     'USER': 'postgres',
-     'PASSWORD': '1234',</br>
+     'PASSWORD': '1234',
-     'HOST': 'localhost',</br>
+     'HOST': 'localhost',
-     'PORT': '5432',  <> left empty means defult port is used which is 5432 while installing</br><
+     'PORT': '5432',  # left empty means defult port is used which is 5432 while installing
-  }</br>
+  }
-}</br>
+}
 ```
 </br>
 then </br>
 If this is your first time creating a local version of the website for testing, you'll need to set up the local website database from scratch.
-The following command will create a new database with the models in the Outreachy website.
+The following command will create a new database with the models in the sudoku app.
 The database will initially have no website pages, but will eventually store your local test pages.

 ```
 ./python manage.py migrate